mohammadtokee/shortly-api-tuts/docs/docs/api/redirect-routes.md

 Redirect routes handle the public redirection of short links to their destination URLs.
 This endpoint is publicly accessible and includes visit tracking and analytics.

-## 📚 OpenAPI Reference

-For complete endpoint details, request/response schemas, and examples, refer to the [OpenAPI Specification](../../api-specs/openapi.yaml) under the **Redirect** tag.

 ## 🔑 Available Endpoints

 ## 1. Redirect to Destination